dr. F. (Federico) Savini

 1001 NC Amsterdam

-The Circular Economy of Cities: Planning and Resources
+The Institutions of Circular Cities: Planning, Waste and Resources

-The meaning of waste and resources are getting more and more blurred.
+This research trajectory (not externally funded, started mid-2017) tackles emerging disourses and projects of 'circular economy' in order to reveal the socio-institutional implications of contemporary models of ecological economic growth in city-regional governance.
+It starts from the observation that our societal understanding of waste and resources are getting more and more blurred and combined.
 Cities are searching for new ways to turn waste into resources, and undertake huge investments in the infrastructures of waste collection and reuse.
-Circularity is an extremely powerful concept in the context of global land and resource scarcity, yet the urban realizations and socio-political logics of these ideas are yet to be investigated in planning.
-My current research investigates the institutional logics of circularity in contemporary urban and environmental planning.
-It engages with the regulatory and governance challenges of addressing the emerging meanings of waste in the context of urban development.
-In doing so, it studies the changing institutional frames that regulate the way waste is disposed (or reduced) and simoultaneously how its alternative 'value' as resource is institutionalized.
+Circularity appears to be a politically powerful concept in the context of global land and resource scarcity, yet the socio-political implications of these ideas on existing institutions are underinvestigated.
+In this research trajectory I enage with the regulatory challenges of new uses and framings of waste to reveal broader socio-political processes and power structures in city-regional development.
 Geographically, the research looks at areas of (urban) waste disposal and resource extraction, namely industrial areas in the periphery of cities.

 CODALoop: Community data-driven feedback loops for sustainable urban lifestyle